projecttacoma/fqm-execution/README.md

 ## Group Clause Coverage Highlighting

-`fqm-execution` can generate highlighted HTML that indicates which individual pieces of the measure logic CQL were processed at all during calculation, regardless of whether or not they held "truthy" or "falsy" values.
+`fqm-execution` can generate highlighted HTML that indicates which individual pieces of the measure logic CQL were processed at all during calculation and held "truthy" values.
 This is often referred to as "Clause Coverage".
-"Covered" clauses will have a blue background and dashed underline in the highlighted HTML, indicating that those clauses were processed during measure calculation.
+"Covered" clauses will have a blue background and dashed underline in the highlighted HTML, indicating that those clauses were processed during measure calculation and had "truthy" values.
 This is useful for testing measure logic, as it is often desired to create a set of patients that cover 100% of the measure logic.

 The highlighted HTML also provides an approximate percentage for what percentage of the measure logic is covered by the patients that were passed in to execution.